 In addition to his involvement with the local bar, Joseph is active in the Pennsylvania Bar Association.
 He is currently serving as a member of the Program Committee of the PBA Family Law Section and has previously represented Allegheny County on the PBA YLD Executive Council.

 Joseph frequently lectures and speaks on family law topics.
-In July 2012, Joseph presented the Support Case Law Updates at the Pennsylvania Bar Association Summer Meeting in Hershey, PA.
+In July 2012, Joseph presented the Support Case Law Updates at the PBA Summer Meeting in Hershey, PA.
 He was a faculty member for the 2013 Family Law 101 program for the Pennsylvania Bar Institute.
-In January 2014, Joseph served as the moderator for the plenary session at the PBA Winter Meeting in Philadelphia, PA and in June 2014, Joseph will lecture at the General Practitioners Update for the Pennsylvania Bar Institute.
+Joseph moderated both the plenary session at the PBA Winter Meeting in Philadelphia, PA and the Case Law Updates at the PBA Summer Meeting in Cambridge, MD.
+In June 2014, Joseph lectured at the General Practitioners Update for the PBI.

 With a natural knack for writing, Joseph has also authored for legal publications as well as mainstream media.
 In 2008, he authored the alimony case law update for the Pennsylvania Bar Institute’s General Practitioners Update.
 In 2010, Joe authored the support case law update for the Allegheny County Bar Association Bench and Bar Conference Family Division Sound-Off.
 He was featured as a case note contributor to the Pennsylvania Family Lawyer.
 In his 2011 article, “The Art of Balancing Work for Multiple Partners,” in The Legal Intelligencer, he discusses challenges and recommendations for new attorneys entering law firms.
 Read more (PDF).
 In 2013, Joseph authored another article for The Legal Intelligencer entitled "Taking Your Book of Business From Pamphlet to Novel."
 Read more (PDF).